BiaJorgensen/book-search-engine/README.md

 1. Open [deployed application](https://bia-jorgensen-book-engine.herokuapp.com/)
 1. On the `Search For Books` page, enter a search term in the input field and click the `Submit Search` button
     * You will be presented with several search results; if you wish to save them, you will need to be logged in; if you are logged in, you can select `Save this Book!`
-1. If you wish to to access your account our to create one, select `Login/Sign Up`
+1. If you wish to to access your account or to create one, select `Login/Sign Up`
 1. Once you are logged in, you can see your saved books by selecting `See Your Books`
     * You can delete saved books by selecting `Delete this Book!` on this page.
 1. Books that are saved into your account will show as `This book has already been saved!` when you search for them again.